stevemegson/Rantoge/README.md

 With OTA enabled, new firmware can be uploaded to http://clock.local/update

 PIN mapping and stepper parameters can also be set.
-- `#define MICROSTEPPING_MULTIPLIER 32` indicates that the stepper drivers are set for 1/32 microstepping.
-- `#define STEP_INTERVAL 15` waits 15 microseconds after each loop of the stepping code.
+- `#define STEP_DELAY 15` waits 15 microseconds after each loop of the stepping code.
 Lower numbers move the digits faster.
 - `#define SIMULATE_12_HOUR 1` to display 12 hour time on a 24 hour clock
+- `#define MICROSTEPPING_MULTIPLIER 32` indicates that the stepper drivers are set for 1/32 microstepping.
+A default value is set based on `DRIVER_TYPE`.

 ## Libraries
 - ESPAsyncWebServer (for ENABLE_WIFI)
 	- Get the zip of the me-no-dev version from [github](https://github.com/me-no-dev/ESPAsyncWebServer/archive/refs/heads/master.zip) and use "Add ZIP library".
 The lacamera version available in the Arduino library manager isn't compatible with arduino-esp32 3.x.
-- ElegantOTA (for ENABLE_OTA)
-	- In `libraries/ElegantOTA/src/ElegantOTA.h`, edit line 27 to `#define ELEGANTOTA_USE_ASYNC_WEBSERVER 1`.
 - AsyncTCP (for ENABLE_WIFI)
 - ESPAsyncButton (for ENABLE_BUTTONS)
 - TinyGPSPlus (for ENABLE_GPS)